stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 stream (unstream s) = s
 ```

-Converting to stream and then back to list doesn't change anything.
-If we
+Converting from stream and then back to stream doesn't change anything.
+If
-write our functions as functions on streams and wrap them into
+we write our functions as functions on streams and wrap them into
-`stream`/`unstream` pair of functions, we should get a functions that
+`stream`/`unstream` pair of functions, we should get functions that operate
-operate on lists:
+on lists:

 ```haskell
 map3 :: (a -> b) -> [a] -> [b]